noahehall/theBookOfNoah/0current/languages/csshtml/readme.md

         - 1 === distribute evently
         - 2 = give this one 2/totalColsOrRows etc
   - GRID:
-    - layout in layout: the specified layout truly controls the layout, child element content are forced to fit within the specifications
+    - layout-in layout: the specified layout truly controls the layout, child element content are forced to fit within the specifications
     - 2 dimensions at the same time
     - additional groups of items have the same dimensions as previous group by defualt
     - declare dimensions for grid-items in the parent, via a single property
   - FLEXBOX
-    - content out layout: the child elements content truly controls the layout of the box model
+    - content-out layout: the child elements content truly controls the layout of the box model
     - 1 dimension
     - additional groups of items (when wrapping) have their own dimensions
     - declare dimensions for flex-items on the flex item, via multiple properties